dotnet/csharplang/proposals/dictionary-expressions.md

     \* The above holds for types with an available `set` accessor in their indexer.
 Similar semantics are provided for dictionary types without a writable indexer (like immutable dictionary types, or `IReadOnlyDictionary<,>`), and are explained later in the spec.

-3. Alignment of the rules for assigning to *dictionary types* with the rules for assigning to *collection types*, just requiring aspects such as *element* and *iteration types* to be some `KeyValuePair<,>`.  *However*, with the rules extended such that that `KeyValuePair<,>` type itself is relatively transparent, and instead the rule is updated to work on the underlying `TKey` and `TValue` types.
+3. Alignment of the rules for assigning to *dictionary types* with the rules for assigning to *collection types*, just requiring aspects such as *element* and *iteration types* to be some `KeyValuePair<,>`.  *However*, with the rules extended such that the `KeyValuePair<,>` type itself is relatively transparent, and instead the rule is updated to work on the underlying `TKey` and `TValue` types.

     This view allows for very natural processing of what would otherwise be thought of as disparate `KeyValuePair<,>` types.
 For example: